 Step 2: Enable Plugins in .zshrc

-Open your .zshrc file using your preferred text editor.
-In this example, we’ll use Neovim:
+Open your .zshrc file in your preferred text editor.
+In this example, we'll use

 nvim ~/.zshrc